Disclosure:

 How much traffic do you receive monthly?
 Do you notice server downtime during high-traffic periods?

-If you’re experiencing intermittent server downtime during high-traffic periods or viral campaigns, it may signal time to move to higher hosting types like VPS.
+If you’re experiencing intermittent server downtime during high-traffic periods or during viral campaigns, it may be time to move to a higher-tier hosting plan, such as VPS.

 It’s easier to monitor your website server uptime if you’re blogging with WordPress.
 Jetpack automatically monitors your server performance and will notify you via email if your website goes offline.